Skip to main content

 What is the difference between an Action Item Notice and an Action Item Reminder?

-• A notice is a notification which is manually sent when the Minutes have been published.
+• A notice is a notification manually sent when the Minutes have been published.

-• Reminders are automatically sent IF the status of the action is not done one week before the due date and on the actual due date.
+• Reminders are automatically sent if the action's status is not done one week before the due date and on the actual due date.

 What is an Action Item?

 In governance, an Action Item is a documented event, task, activity, or action that needs to take place.
-Action Items are discrete units that can be handled by a single person.
+Action Items are discrete units that a single person can handle.

-Action Items typically arise during board meetings and are included in the Minutes of the meeting.
-Action Items should always be clearly documented with a description of what is to be done, by whom, and by when.
+Action Items typically arise during board meetings and are included in the Minutes.
+Action Items should always be clearly documented, describing what is to be done, by whom, and by when.

 How do I write a good Action Item?